OpenCVBlueprints/OpenCVBlueprints/installation_tutorials/installation_linux.md

 ![first run](https://github.com/OpenCVBlueprints/OpenCVBlueprints/blob/master/installation_tutorials/images/first_run.png)

-The top part, all in red, contains all the fields where CMAKE still wants your input.
+The top part, all in red, contains all the fields where CMake still wants your input.
 The bottom part is a wrap-up of all the things that will be configured in your OpenCV installation.
-The basic rule is, as long CMAKE keeps asking for input with red fields, the configure stage is not complete yet.
+The basic rule is, as long CMake keeps asking for input with red fields, the configure stage is not complete yet.
 Now, start browsing the top part and make sure that you find the field `OPENCV_EXTRA_MODULES_PATH` and make sure that it points to your opencv_contrib modules folder.
 In our case, this will be `/home/spu/Documents/github/opencv_contrib/modules`.
 Now hit the configure button again!

 Now, in our second run, we will make the following adaptations:
 * From the new modules that are introduced, we only select `BUILD_opencv_face, BUILD_opencv_xfeatures2d and BUILD_opencv_ximproc`.
 All other new modules that are in red can be disabled.
 We do not need them for the book and they can only cause things to break down.
 * Go down to the field `CMAKE_BUILD_TYPE` and select `Debug`.
 This ensures that we get meaningful errors when OpenCV decides to crash.
 * *IF YOU NEED CUDA*: Find the field `CUDA_ARCH_BIN and CUDA_ARCH_PTX` and leave only the value specific for your card, which can be found [here](https://developer.nvidia.com/cuda-gpus).
 This ensures that building goes way faster!
 For example, my card are Kepler K2000 cards and I set both values to 3.0.
-* *IF YOU DO **NOT** NEED CUDA*: Make sure that the following fields are disabled: `WITH_CUBLAS, WITH_CUDA and WITH_CUFFT`
+* *IF YOU DO __NOT__ NEED CUDA*: Make sure that the following fields are disabled: `WITH_CUBLAS, WITH_CUDA and WITH_CUFFT`
-* *IF YOU DO **NOT** NEED OPENCL*: Make sure that the following fields are disabled: `WITH_OPENCL, WITH_OPENCLAMDBLAS and WITH_OPENCLAMDFFT`
+* *IF YOU DO __NOT__ NEED OPENCL*: Make sure that the following fields are disabled: `WITH_OPENCL, WITH_OPENCLAMDBLAS and WITH_OPENCLAMDFFT`

 Now hit the configure button again!
 Cross your fingers that there is not a single red field anymore.
 In that case hit the generate button.
 If there still a red field and you cannot solve it yourself, open up a question at our [issues page](https://github.com/OpenCVBlueprints/OpenCVBlueprints/issues) and we will help you as soon as possible.
-If all went fine, you can close down CMAKE.
+If all went fine, you can close down CMake.

 The following step is to actually build OpenCV for your system.
 This is done by